 Eventually, we ended up on the ground floor.
-The same ground that the animals are on.
-In the first section, there's thick glass between us and nature.
-The second section is a stone turret sort of a thing with high, open gaps.
+The same ground that the animals were on.
+In the first section, there was thick glass between us and nature.
+The second section was a stone turret sort of a thing with high, open gaps.
 We were in there earlier (I think) and bats were flying in and out.
 While we were deciding whether or not to enter that section, Dee (I think) suggested that we turn off our lights to, you know, see what the animals see, enjoy the darkness.

 It was both a good idea and a terrible idea.